NickHerrig/nickherrig.com/content/posts/the-fundamentals-binary.md

 python3 --version
 ```

-## Todays Topic!
+## Today's Topic!

-**It's all Ones and Zeros**
+**It's all Ones and Zeroes**

-Have you ever heard the phrase, "it's all ones and zeros"?
+Have you ever heard the phrase, "it's all ones and zeroes"?
 When I first heard this phrase I was struggling with writing a program to message me about haircuts.
-No seriouslly, our barber in Des Moines has a 2 month wait, so I wanted to get a text when someone
+No seriously, our barber in Des Moines has a 2 month wait, so I wanted to get a text when someone
-canceled their appointment last minute.
+cancelled their appointment last minute.
 At that time I was fairly early in learning about how
 computers worked under the hood.
-The friend joking said "it can't be that hard, it's all ones and zeros".
+The friend joking said "it can't be that hard, it's all ones and zeroes".
 At the time, I didn't pay much attention to the comment.
 But as I continued my career I couldn't shake
 the comment.
 Could this really be the case?
-Could all programs, instagram feeds, tik tok videos, cat memes,
+Could all programs, Instagram feeds, TikTok videos, and cat memes
-boil down to ones and zeros.
+boil down to ones and zeroes?
 And if so, how could all these complex systems we rely on every day boil
 down to just two digits?

 ## Let's count to Ten